kangyu-california/PersistentWindows/README.md

 - Unzip the file into any directory.
     * Note, the program can be run from any directory, but the program saves its data in `C:\Users\[User]\AppData\Local\PersistentWindows`
 - Double click auto_start_pw.bat to create a task in Task Scheduler to automatically start PersistentWindows when the current user login.
-- It is highly recommended to run auto_start_pw.bat file as administrator to allow PW to restore windows with elevated privilege (such as Task Manager, Event Viewer etc).
+- It is highly recommended to run auto_start_pw.bat as administrator in order to restore windows with elevated privilege (such as Task Manager, Event Viewer etc).

    ![image](https://github.com/kangyu-california/PersistentWindows/assets/59128756/e323086a-8373-4e8a-b439-3c7087550cb0)